 A. Request for Telephone Conference Hearing.

-(2) Telephone conferences requested by the moving party shall be arranged prior to the filing of the motion, and the notice of hearing shall clearly state that the hearing will be held by telephone conference call.
-Telephone conferences requested by a party other than the moving party shall be arranged at least 3 days prior to the hearing, and notice shall be filed by the party requesting the hearing, together with proof of service thereof on all opposing parties.
+(2) Telephone conferences requested by the moving party shall be arranged with the clerk of the district court prior to the filing of the motion, and the notice of hearing shall clearly state that the hearing will be held by telephone conference call.
+Telephone conferences requested by a party other than the moving party shall be arranged with the clerk at least 3 business days prior to the hearing, and notice shall be filed by the party requesting the telephonic hearing, together with proof of service thereof on all opposing parties.

 B. Not Available When Nonwaivable Verbatim Record Involved.
 Although in all instances a written journal entry of the decision of the court shall be made, no verbatim record will be made of any telephonically held hearing.
 Accordingly, no such hearing may be scheduled for any proceeding requiring a nonwaivable verbatim record under the provisions of Neb.
 Rev. Stat. § 24‑734 (3) & Neb.
 Ct.
 R. of Prac.
-5A(1), nor for any matter requiring the offer of exhibits in any form.
+5A(1).
+No telephonic hearing shall be allowed for any matter requiring the offer of exhibits in any form.

 C. Waiver of Other Record.
 Any party consenting to a telephonic hearing shall be deemed to have waived the verbatim record required only upon request under the provisions of Neb.
 Ct.
 R. of Prac.
 5A(2).
 Conducting the hearing shall constitute a waiver of such optional verbatim record.